By Sandhya Nag:

 Green jobs must be a part of every country, that doesn’t mean we remain stuck with only agriculture.
 Individuals must do their best in utilising all resources they have, and it turn, try and make the world a greener place.

-Green jobs would help having cleaner fuel production, such as wind energy, solar energy, Bio gas etc. It would create a whole new opportunity for environmental engineers, who can contribute to reducing power consumption, providing alternate energy systems etc. It would also open up a new arena for those involved in water-recycling, plumbing etc. Garbage removal, disposal and recycling would be another issue which can be addressed through green jobs.
+Green jobs would help having cleaner fuel production, such as wind energy, solar energy, Bio gas etc. It would create a whole new opportunity for environmental engineers, who can contribute to reducing power consumption, providing alternate energy systems etc. It would also open up a new arena for those involved in water-recycling, plumbing etc. Garbage removals Bournemouth & Poole for example, disposal and recycling would be another issue which can be addressed through green jobs.
 Green jobs mean making a better renewable energy sector than what is present, and a strong spirit of conscience to be more environment-friendly.

 Elucidation in the form of an example: The Carbon credit concept.
 AÂ carbon credit is a generic term for any tradable certificate or permit representing the right to emit one tonne of carbon dioxide or carbon dioxide equivalent.

 10 Awesomely Green Companies

 India’s first green job opened in September, 2009.
 And since then, there’s no looking back.
 And the current claims are that they are going to invest $150 billion over the span of next ten years.
 The market is huge.
 Some have even gone on to claim that Green jobs are the next IT revolution in India.
 And I strongly support that claim.